Tools

 • Submit blocks

-If you need write capabilities in the future, they will be gated behind explicit flags and a separate wallet URL — never enabled by default.
+If you need write capabilities in the future, they will be gated behind explicit flags and a separate wallet URL and a distinct annotation block (readOnlyHint: false) and documented escalation — never enabled by default.

 Environment